 Gears: 48,64 Pitch.
 Note: Gears must have a minimum of (.040”) ground clearance, See General Rules.

-Motors: “Standard” Including Hawk 7/FK (See General Rules).
+Motors: “Standard” / Hawk 7/FK or Hawk 7/FK with ball bearings (See General Rules).
 Note: Motor May be soldered, glued, silicone in place.

 Tire/Dimension: Front 1/16” axles (O-Rings mounted on wheels) Note: Replacement oversized O-Rings May be Required to prevent a chassis (RTR included) from making contact with the track surface.
 Oversized O-Rings are made available from the parts department.
+3/32 front axle: Tire must hold chassis of the track a minimum .025 with guide flag unsupported.
 Rear: Any tire combination May be used.
 Appropriate spacers may be used to achieve proper track.

 Tire/Wheel Maximum Track Width: Front (3.25”) Rear (3.25”)